Why is my car insurance so expensive?

 Insurance fraud

-One type of car insurance fraud is fronting, where someone (often a parent or more experienced driver) claims they’re the main driver on a policy to get a cheaper premium.
-Fraudulent whiplash claims also affect insurance rates, although it’s hoped that a government crackdown on this will lead to lower premiums.
+One type of car insurance fraud is fronting, where someone claims another person (often a parent or more experienced driver) is the main driver on a policy to get a cheaper premium.

 Uninsured drivers

-Motorists driving illegally without insurance don’t pay a premium, so it’s left to other drivers to foot the bill.
+Motorists driving illegally without insurance obviously don’t pay a premium, so it’s left to other drivers to foot the bill.
 In fact, the Motor Insurers’ Bureau (MIB) has reported that uninsured drivers cost the industry £500 million a year.
 This huge expense is then passed on to all insured drivers in their premiums.

 Personal circumstances still account for most of the difference in premiums between one driver and another.